input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-data.md

   - `Scale` is used to scale the scalar values in a contract, and
   - `Let` and `Use` allow for making and using local definitions (“shorthand”) within a contract.

-Additionally, many of the contracts have timeouts that also help to shape their behaviour.
+Additionally, many of the contracts have `Timeout`s that also help to determine their behaviour.

 ## The model types